This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 For those with cerebral palsy who have disabilities that are not severe enough to prevent them from becoming working, independent adults, there are many options for life after high school and life after living at home.

-A child with average or above-average intelligence can make the transition to college, although he or she will need to find a school that feels right and that offers the services and accommodations needed.
+A child with average or above-average intelligence can transition to college, although they will need to find a school that feels right and offers the services and accommodations required.

 Training programs are useful, but parents also have a responsibility to help disabled children learn the kinds of life skills that will increase their chances of being successfully independent.